Getting a Loan For Your Mortgage Deposit

 Santander, Norton Home Loans, Saffron, and Together will all consider deposits sourced from personal loans.
 You’ll need to provide details of the lender, loan amount and terms, and details of security on the loan.
 Besides that, you’ll need to meet the lender’s other eligibility criteria covering age, income, employment status and more.

-Unfortunately, not all applications for a mortgage with a borrowed deposit will be successful.
+Unfortunately, not all mortgage applications with a borrowed deposit will be successful.
 Your application will be reviewed in detail, so we’d advise you to work with a broker to ensure it stands up to scrutiny.

 Is borrowing from family an option?